Quantum security of subset cover problems: Introduction

 Nevertheless, the authors of~\cite{EC:BHHLNP15} stated an existential unforgeability result for SPHINCS~\cite[Theorem 1]{EC:BHHLNP15} under $q_s$-adaptive chosen message attacks.
 The success probability in such attacks is roughly upper-bounded by:

 where $h$ is the height of the tree used in SPHINCS, and $Succ_A((r,k)-SC)$ denotes the success probability of an adversary $A$ to find a $(r,k)$\---SC.
 The authors made the assumption that this term is negligible for any probabilistic adversary $A$ and our quantum lower bound on the query number to find a $(1,k)$\---SC can be seen as a first step towards proving this assumption (for idealized hash functions).
 To assess the security of SPHINCS from~\cite[Theorem 1]{EC:BHHLNP15} for concrete parameters such as those proposed in~\cite{EC:BHHLNP15} (namely $h=60, q_s=2^{30}$), it would also be necessary to upper-bound the success probabilities $Succ_A((2,k)-SC)$ and $Succ_A((3,k)-SC)$, which we leave for future work.
+For example, one could try to apply \cite[Theorem 4.12]{EC:YamZha21} to get a lower bound for $(r,k)$\---SC more easily, but the obtained bound will most likely not be tight.

 SPHINCS+ is an enhancement of SPHINCS, which makes the scheme more efficient and its security relies on another variant of the SC problem, namely the interleaved target subset cover (ITSC) problem.
 It would also be interesting to see if our methods can be used to prove similar bounds for the TSC and ITSC problems.
 At last, one could also try to design algorithms for these two problems, as no quantum algorithms for them exist yet to the best of our knowledge.